 The annual Social Psychology Days 2021 will be hosted at the University of Helsinki via Zoom on April 15-16, 2021.

-Keynote speakers include Dr Cristian Tileâga (Loughborough University, UK), Dr Samantha Heintzelman, (Rutgers University-Newark, USA) and Professor Jari Hakanen (Finnish Institute of Occupational Health, Finland) and Dr Tracy Morison (Massey University, New Zealand).
+Keynote speakers include Dr Cristian Tileagă (Loughborough University, UK), Dr Samantha Heintzelman, (Rutgers University-Newark, USA), Research Professor Jari Hakanen (Finnish Institute of Occupational Health, Finland) and Dr Tracy Morison (Massey University, New Zealand).

 The theme of the conference is

-At Social Psychology Days 2021, we wish to engage with the question of how social psychology in its various forms can address and enhance wellbeing empirically and theoretically.
-In addition to describing the state of the art in interventions into wellbeing and research on knowledge-making practices and everyday understandings around it, we wish to engage with questions on how wellbeing is defined in relation to ill-being, whose wellbeing comes to matter in practices around it in society at large as well as science, what kinds of norms underlie our definitions of wellbeing, and how human sociality is linked with the realities and definitions around wellbeing.
-Finally, we wish to address the question of what the grounds are for building solidarity around wellbeing, and in turn how solidarity-building practices can enhance wellbeing.
+At Social Psychology Days 2021, we wish to engage with the question of how social psychology in its various forms can address and enhance well-being empirically and theoretically.
+We will explore interventions into well-being, research on knowledge-making practices, and everyday understandings around it.
+We also wish to engage with inequalities related to well-being, how well-being is defined in relation to ill-being, whose well-being comes to matter in societal practices, and what kinds of norms and realities underlie our definitions of well-being.
+Finally, we wish to address the question of what the grounds are for building solidarity around well-being, and in turn, how solidarity-building practices can enhance well-being.

 The Social Psychology Days on Social Media: #socialpsychologyHelsinki21